-It is proposed to provide a 110mm O.D. (outside diameter) HDPE connection to the public watermain located on Sciart Hill adjacent to the proposed site with associated hydrants, valves and metering requirements.
+It is proposed to provide a new 100mm O.D. Ø (outside diameter) HDPE connection to the public watermain with associated hydrants, valves and metering requirements.

 Water distribution supply to each building will be sized to cater for the requirements of those particular uses.
 Metered connections will be made to the trunk supply main.